COVID-19 and Cruise Ship Travel

 ±CDC has not recommended the use of mix-and-match COVID-19 vaccine primary series.
 However, such strategies are increasingly common in many countries outside of the United States.
 Therefore, for the of purpose of interpreting vaccination records for travel to the United States, CDC will accept combinations of accepted COVID-19 vaccines.

-Travelers who are at an increased risk of severe illness from COVID-19 should avoid travel on cruise ships, including river cruises, worldwide, regardless of vaccination status.
+It is especially important that travelers who are at an increased risk of severe illness from COVID-19 avoid travel on cruise ships, including river cruises, worldwide, regardless of vaccination status.

 If you are at increased risk for severe illness and considering cruise travel during the COVID-19 pandemic, discuss this type of travel with your healthcare professional.
 Older adults and people of any age with certain underlying medical conditions are more likely to get severely ill if they get COVID-19.
 People with weakened immune systems, including people who take medicines that suppress their immune systems, may not be protected even if fully vaccinated.

 Do not board a cruise ship if you have symptoms of COVID-19, if you know you have COVID-19, if you were exposed to a person with COVID-19 in the past 14 days (unless you are fully vaccinated or recovered from COVID-19 in the past 90 days), or you are waiting for results of a COVID-19 viral test.